Exploratory Hidden Markov Factor Models for Longitudinal Mobile Health Data: Application to Adverse Posttraumatic Neuropsychiatric Sequelae: Exploratory Hidden Markov Factor Model (EHMFM)

-Although the CT-EHMFM is much more general than the DT-EHMFM, computing the exponential of a matrix can be difficult.
-For the sake of simplicity, we approximate the exp($\bb{Q}$) by using the $(\bb{I}+\bb{Q}/a)^{a}$ for some sufficiently large a \citep{ross1996stochastic}.
+To investigate the impact of covariates on transition rates, the transition intensity matrix can be modeled through a log-linear model \citep{cook2002generalized,habtemichael2018missclassification}, such that $\log(q_{jk}|\bb{x}_{it})=\bb{x}_{it}^{'}\bb{B}_{jk}$.
+Although the CT-EHMFM is much more general than the DT-EHMFM, calculating the exponential of a matrix can be challenging.
+For simplicity, we approximate the exp($\bb{Q}$) using the $(\bb{I}+\bb{Q}/a)^{a}$ for some sufficiently large $a$ \citep{ross1996stochastic}.